i-ilak/code_projects/n_body/README.md

 We simulate the classical n-body problem, i.e. how do n massive object evolve in time, given some initial state, when the only acting force on them is gravity.
 This is a standard exercise for a Numerical Methods class and some interesting initial condtions can be found in `setup.pdf`.

 ### Goals of this project:
- - test `boost/odeint`, professional ODE solver.
+ - get familiar with `boost/odeint`, professional ODE solver.
 For this, implement some simple ODE solvers (Explicit Euler, Explicit Midpoint, Velocity Verlet) using the `eigen`-library, and compare it to them.
  - test out Python's animation library.
 Seems interesting to visualize data that evolves in time.

 ### Currently working on: